-- 1. Follow the instructions in Pre-install Windows® Printer Drivers on page 25 to download and install the drivers on your laptop. - 2.
-From the Windows menu, open the Control Panel.

-3. Click Devices and Printers.
+- 1. Follow the instructions in Pre-install Windows Printer Drivers to download and install the drivers on your laptop. - 2.
+From the Windows menu, open the Control Panel. - 3.
+Click Devices and Printers.

 In this example, the ZTC ZT320-203dpi ZPL is an incorrectly installed Zebra printer.